pannous/tensorflow-speech-recognition/README.md

 We are in the process of tackling this project in seriousness.
 If you want to join the party just drop us an email at [info@pannous.com](mailto:info@pannous.com?subject=speech_recognition).
 <!-- ╮⚆ᴥ⚆╭ -->

 Update: Nervana [demonstrated](https://www.youtube.com/watch?v=NaqZkV_fBIM) that it is possible for 'independents' to build speech recognizers that are state of the art.
-Unfortunately they didn't open source the software.
+Update: **Mozilla** is working on [DeepSpeech ](https://github.com/mozilla/DeepSpeech) and just achieved [0% error rate](http://doyouunderstand.me) ... on the training set;) Free Speech is in good hands.
 <!-- ᖗ*﹏*ᖘ -->

 ###Fun tasks for newcomers